-Throughout 2022, we maintained a strong solvency position.
-We began the year with an estimated solvency coverage ratio of 207% and ended it with an estimated solvency coverage ratio of 237%.
+Throughout 2023, we maintained a strong solvency position (unaudited).
+We began the year with a minimum coverage ratio of 146% and ended it with a minimum coverage ratio of 154%.
 We remain in a strong and resilient position, able to meet our capital requirements.

-Further detail regarding the activities of 2022 are included in the Review of Business section below.
+Further detail regarding the activities of 2023 are included in the Review of Business section below.